 Tough Plants for Tough Pet-Friendly Places

 Use resilient plantings in borders and high traffic areas where they may be brushed and/or trampled.
-Layering can also help to create natural boundaries or reinforce existing barriers, such as adding a buffer or sheltering more delicate plants.
+Layering can help create natural boundaries or reinforce existing barriers, such as adding a buffer to shelter delicate plants.
 If your dog’s favourite roaming and resting areas including planted areas, try to select tough plants that can withstand some degree of abuse and save your delicate specimens for elsewhere.

 Pee Patches and Other Potential Pet Potty Problems